Particular/docs.particular.net/nservicebus/logging-in-nservicebus4-and-below.md

 INFO: This is relevant to versions 4 and below.
 For newer versions, see [Logging in NServiceBus](logging-in-nservicebus.md).

 Like many other open-source frameworks on the .NET platform, NServiceBus uses Log4Net for its logging capabilities.
-Familiar to developers and administrators alike, Log4Net has been proven in years of production use.
+Familiar to developers and administrators alike, Log4Net has been proven in years of production use.s

-NServiceBus extends the Log4Net APIs with a simplified model that prevents administrators from accidentally changing behavior you set at design time.

 ## Logging basics